Skip to content

 5. Submit the full application

-Your broker submits the application with all supporting documents.
-The lender will carry out a full credit check on each applicant and arrange a property valuation.
+Your broker submits the application with every supporting document attached.
+The lender then runs a full credit check on each applicant and books a property valuation.

 6. 06